issaiass/jetbot_diff_drive/README.md

 - Always leave to true both, *imu_enable* and *gps_enable*.
 I will fix that later
 - Planners are not fine tunned and sometimes will cause the bot to go back and forth.
 - For some reason odometry plugin by p3d of libhector always read (in my case) frame id and child as odom the next plan is to make a simple node package to get the transformation between the base_link and base_footprint to get the transform and publish in a topic.
+- Cartographer is not working, does not publish submap_list

 </details>